What File Types Do You Accept?

 We prefer to work with 24-bit or 32-bit files, but we accept any combination of bit and sample rates, and virtually any file type, though WAV, AIFF, and FLAC are the most common.

-Please supply your files in their native sample rate.
+Please supply your files in their native sample rate (44.1k & 48k are most common).
 Don’t upsample or downsample them from whatever your mixing DAW has set.

-Also, Converting up from 16 bit or MP3/Lossy format, if the file has been made thus, will not gain anything.
-Please try to stay at 24bit or 32bit float throughout your process.
+Also, Converting back up from 16 bit or MP3/AAC/OGG, if the file has been made thus, will not improve anything.

 Files we will provide once you approve the masters: